 Can hepatitis C be prevented?

-There is no vaccine for hepatitis C. To avoid contracting hepatitis C do not share drug needles or other drug materials.
-Gloves should be worn if touching another person’s blood or open sores.
-Do not share toothbrushes, razors or nail clippers.
-If your child is getting a tattoo or body piercing make sure sterile equipment and sterile ink are used.
+There is no vaccine for hepatitis C. To avoid getting infected with hepatitis C, do not share drug needles or other drug materials.
+Wear gloves if touching another person’s blood or open sores.
+Do not share toothbrushes, razors, or nail clippers.
+If your child is getting a tattoo or body piercing, make sure sterile equipment and sterile ink are used.
 Always use condoms during sex.

-If your child has hepatitis C, it is recommended that your child be vaccinated against hepatitis A and hepatitis B.
+If your child has hepatitis C, he or she should be vaccinated against hepatitis A and hepatitis B to prevent additional infections.

 - There are approximately 3.9 million people in the United States infected with the hepatitis C virus.

-- The diagnosis is established using blood tests.
+- Hepatitis C is diagnosed with blood tests.

-- There is no specific treatment for newly acquired hepatitis C. Children with chronic hepatitis C should be seen by a pediatric gastroenterologist/pediatric hepatologist for a discussion regarding whether treatment is indicated and which medications are most appropriate for their child.
+- There is no specific treatment for newly acquired hepatitis C infection.
+Children with chronic hepatitis C should be seen by a pediatric gastroenterologist or pediatric hepatologist to discuss the most appropriate treatments and medications.